anshika4731/anshika4731/README.md

 - 💬 Ask me about **"HTML, CSS and Python"**
 - 📫 How to reach me **"anshikasaini.cse@gmail.com"**
 - 😄 Pronouns: **"She/Her"**
-- ⚡ Fun fact **"Did you know the first website is still online?
+- ⚡ **"Did you know the first website is still online?
 Check out info.cern.ch!"**

 <h3 align="left">Languages and Tools:</h3>